CM Punjab Asaan Karobar Card (2026)—Complete & Updated Guide

 Difference Between the Card and Regular Loans

-• You do not receive lump-sum cash
+• You do not receive a lump-sum cash.

-• You cannot use it freely for personal expenses
+• You cannot use it freely for personal expenses.

-• No interest is charged
+• No interest is charged.

-• Spending is limited to approved categories
+• Spending is limited to approved categories.

 Asaan Karobar Scheme 2026 – Overview